James-PriestleyDev/To-Do-List/README.md

 README.md

-- The structure and layout of the README.md was taken from the SAMPLE README.md provided by Code Institute in the PP1 module of their course.
+- The structure and layout of the README.md was taken from the SAMPLE README.md provided by Code Institute in the PP1 module of the course.